-- Emissions from the rising number of biogas facilities are an increasingly relevant source of CH4 emissions that is not, in most cases, listed separately in common statistics.
+17. Emissions from the rising number of biogas facilities are an increasingly relevant source of $CH_4$ emissions that is not, in most cases, listed separately in common statistics.
 At least in the German emission inventory, several emissions of biogas facilities are listed already, and assigned either to the agriculture, energy or waste sector.
 However, in the list, several uncontrolled emissions are missing and are not yet taken into account by the calculations.
-The emissions inventory is, therefore, not suitable for calculating the GHG efficiency in biogas production overall.
-This would be only possible through separate greenhouse gas balances.
 Biogas facilities are commonly directly linked to a cogeneration plant for electricity production and local heat supply.
 Due to an extensive subsidy policy, the number of biogas units has greatly increased in some European Union member States, such as Germany.
-Biogas plant emissions cannot be accounted directly to classical agricultural emissions, but they may have a technological origin and, therefore, are also briefly considered in this report.
-Given that leakages, during fermentation or incomplete burning within the power plant, may strongly contribute to local CH4 emissions, some additional information on CH4 emissions from biogas facilities is provided below.
-Because data on such emissions are rare in the literature, some basic projections are provided regarding the example of Germany, where a large spread and number of biogas plants exist, due to extensive subsidy policies implemented in the past. - 19.
-Due to the differences existing in measurement methods, and the non-binding nature of the guidelines, the comparability of measurement results is currently limited.
-In future, a harmonization of the methods could also improve the accuracy, reproducibility and representativeness of the measured values.21 For balancing purposes, a total leakage rate of 1 per cent is assumed, as a plausible estimate for the current biogas plant inventory in Germany.22 - 20.
-Depending on how the system boundaries are defined, the CH4 emissions from substrate storage, prior to the actual digestion and storage or spreading of digested residuals on agricultural land, must also be taken into account.
-With the addition of all these latter sources, experts assume that about 5 per cent of the CH4 generated in biogas plants is released into the atmosphere uncontrolled.
+Given that leakages, during fermentation or incomplete burning within the power plant, may strongly contribute to local $CH_4$ emissions, some additional information on $CH_4$ emissions from biogas facilities is provided below.
+Because data on such emissions are rare in the literature, some basic projections are provided regarding the example of Germany, where a large spread and number of biogas plants exist, due to extensive subsidy policies implemented in the past.

+18. Due to the differences existing in measurement methods, and the non-binding nature of the guidelines, the comparability of measurement results is currently limited.
+In future, a harmonization of the methods could also improve the accuracy, reproducibility and representativeness of the measured values.
+For balancing purposes, by way of example, a total leakage rate of 1 per cent is assumed, as a plausible estimate for the current biogas plant inventory in Germany.

+19. Depending on how the system boundaries are defined, the $CH_4$ emissions from substrate storage, prior to the actual digestion and storage or spreading of digested residuals on agricultural land, must also be taken into account.
+With the addition of all these latter sources, experts assume that about 5 per cent of the $CH_4$ generated in biogas plants is released into the atmosphere uncontrolled.